profskipulag/ST540105/README.md

 - enter you authentifcation code
 - under note give it a name, click "repo" to select al check boxes, then click generate token
 - copy result enter it as password
-- IMPORTANT - unzip emulator_data.zip
+- IMPORTANT - requires appropriately named DT5402/04/05 netcdf files in app/data - examples not included as they are too big

 ## To run the server
 Create a new conda environment from the environment.yaml file: